 In order, your next step is Confession.

 For those of you struggling with an addiction of a sexual nature, you’ve likely never told anyone about your struggles.
 As women, we believe we’re the only ones struggling in this way.
 And addiction LOVES isolation.
 But confession brings light and a sense of community.
 And it just so happens that a community is exactly what we have here at DGM.
-As a member of DGM, you will be able to join our free online community consisting of over 2,500 members.
+As a member of DGM, you will be able to join our online community consisting of over 2,500 members.
 Why is membership required?
 Confidentiality and the protection of our ladies from outside lurkers is of utmost importance to us.
 Membership helps to ensure only those who are serious about recovery gain access.
 This should give you peace of mind about your own participation.

 *CLICK HERE TO ENROLL IN DGM MEMBERSHIP*